 Sion is the capital of canton Valais (Switzerland has 26 cantons and each of canton has a capital).

 Sion speaks french!
 Bonjour!
 The Valais canton is in the french-speaking part of Switzerland.
 For me personally you can even feel the french influence in architecture and especially the vast vineyards make the whole place feeling more than France.
 I am pretty sure that Sion people would say that they are the ones who influenced french :)))

 Another crazy fact according to Wikipedia: 19 people who speak Romansh in Sion 🙂 This is the 4th official Swiss language and fewer and fewer people speak it.
 I have visited Disentis city before where the main language is Romansh, a really special language worth saving.

 Sion is not a big city, with just over 34 000 people it makes a perfect mountain city where you do not have to rush and can relax even in the city center.

-As I have visited Sion couple of times, I prepared a list for you of things I think would be of most interest for you.
+As I have visited Sion a couple of times, I prepared a list for you of things I think would be of most interest to you.
 Let’s jump in: